Eschatologue/CM_wiki/docs/gameplay/option/invocations.md

 **Prerequisite:** Level 2+ Warlock

-You learn the Find Familiar spell and can cast it as an action without expending a spell slot.
+You learn the Find Familiar spell and can cast it as an :rsc-action: **Action** without expending a spell slot.

 When you cast the spell, you choose one of the normal forms for your familiar or one of the following special forms: imp, pseudodragon, quasit, skeleton, slaad tadpole, or sprite.